flavor-finance/custom-prize-strategy/README.md

 //Configure prize strategy contract
 ```

-After running the next command save returned address as `strategyAddress`, it will be used for the deployed prize strategy contract using the generated prize pool address.
+After running `createFlavorStrategy` save returned address as `strategyAddress`, it will be used for the deployed prize strategy contract using the generated prize pool address.

 ### Configure Prize Pool Strategy

 Create Prize Pool using prizePoolAddress saved bellow

 ```
 const prizePoolInst = await PrizePool.at(prizePoolAddress);
 pool.setPrizeStrategy(strategyAddress);
 ```

 ### Deploy Pods and Configure Pod Addresses

+//To-Do next section

 First, clone our fork of the [Pod Contracts repository](https://github.com/flavor-finance/pooltogether-pod-contracts) and edit the `scripts/migrate.js` script, setting the `POOL_USDC` address for the network you are using as the prize pool address from the first step.